Skip to main content

 What is a Bachelor of Arts Degree All About?

-According to a recent LinkedIn study, 9 out of 10 global executives say that soft skills are more important than ever.
-LinkedIn data found that some of the most in-demand skills for 2024 include communication, teamwork and problem-solving.
+According to a 2024 LinkedIn study, 9 out of 10 global executives say that soft skills are more important than ever.
+LinkedIn data found that some of the most in-demand skills for 2025 include conflict mitigation, adaptability, innovative thinking and public speaking.

 What's the Difference Between a BA and BS Degree?

-While both degree types include a foundation of general education courses and program-specific courses, there are some differences between a BA and BS degree.
-So which is a better degree, BA or BS?
+While both degree types include a foundation of general education courses and program-specific courses, there are some differences between a BA and a BS degree.
+So, which is a better degree, Bachelor of Arts or Bachelor of Science?
 It really depends on your interests and career goals.

-A BA degree explores topics that require critical thinking and research, like literature, arts or history.
-BA programs can prepare you for specific careers while also laying a solid foundation of soft skills that can apply to a variety of career opportunities.
+A BA degree explores topics that require critical thinking and research, such as literature, arts or history.
+BA programs can prepare you for specific careers while also laying a solid foundation in soft skills that can be applied to a variety of career opportunities.

 A BS degree, on the other hand, typically focuses on more concrete, technical skills and places a bigger focus on program-specific courses.
 As a result, students with a very specific career in mind may gravitate toward a BS degree, such as an online computer science degree for someone who wants to work as a computer programmer.